 April 1959 Popular Electronics

-Popular Electronics.
+1959 edition of Popular Electronics magazine.
 The software that I use to create

-the RF Cafe crossword puzzles each week has the ability to create such
+the RF Cafe crossword puzzles each week has the ability to create such a puzzle,

 by John A. Comstock